Agoric/documentation/main/guides/UIComponentLibrary/index.md

+## Welcome To Agoric's UI Component Library

 You'll find a collection of ready-to-use or pre-coded user interface elements that help accelerate your Agoric Dapp-building.
-These pre-designed elements include wallet connect buttons, chain selector, node selector, amount input and wallet provisioning.
+These pre-designed elements include wallet connect buttons, chain selector, node selector, amount input, smart wallet provisioning and leap elements.
 Utilization of these building blocks ensures best practices in design and accessibility.

 ## Installation and Setup